 First off please accept my condolences on the passing of your husband.
 Now, if these cc bills were in his name only I would think you could negotiate your way completely out of the debt simply because your name is not on the card, etc. Try this first IF its his name only.

 Although it has been a while, I'm thinking this will still work.
 When my ex's mother passed away, I called each creditor, let them know she was deceased.
 Most if not all just required a copy of the death certificate.
 Mind you, most wanted an official copy, so it may be good to call all of them first, and determine how many copies you need, because there is usually a fee for copies of the certificate.
-However, the fees are much better than trying to pay off the debt.
-Good luck!

 You state that your husband died and left you with credit card debt.
 Does this mean that you did not make use of these cards while your husband was alive?
 Or were these joint (regardless of whose name is on the card) accounts?